margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for a new perspective
 * Grateful for the children's books by Jean Craighead George
 * Grateful for memories of Camp Tabor at May Creek with kickball games, softball games, and other games led by two uncles, grateful for the harmony expressed by all 13 cousins
+* Grateful for the leaders of the chorus groups I have been in and the work to blend in and sing different parts, including Alto and Soprano
+* Grateful for the good cheer of a friend I drove around
+* Grateful for memories at camp of the cooks
+* Grateful for memories at camp of running

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.